dictionaria/teanu/raw/intro.md

 All forms in this dictionary are transcribed in the language's orthography, accompanied by their phonetic transcription.
 Teanu's alphabetical order is:
 <div style="text-align:center;">{ <strong>a &nbsp; b &nbsp; bw &nbsp; d &nbsp; e &nbsp; g &nbsp; i &nbsp; j &nbsp; k &nbsp; l &nbsp; m &nbsp; mw &nbsp; n &nbsp; ng &nbsp; ñ &nbsp; o &nbsp; p &nbsp; pw &nbsp; r &nbsp; s &nbsp; t &nbsp; u &nbsp; v &nbsp; w</strong> }.</div>

+&nbsp;

 Each of these letters or digraphs corresponds to one phoneme in the language.

 ### Phonology
 Teanu has 18 phonemic consonants.
 Table 2 lists the phonemes themselves (using IPA); and in brackets, the orthographic symbol.
-For example, letter &lt;j&gt; in the orthography encodes the prenasalized palatal stop /ᶮɟ/ .
+For example, letter ‹j› in the orthography encodes the prenasalized palatal stop /ᶮɟ/ .

 _Table 2 – The 18 phonemic consonants of Teanu_